6 Tips to Stay Energized and Focused All Day Long

 You want your smoothies to be protein packed.
 Protein is absolutely essential to fuel your body’s functions all day long.
 I always recommend animal protein from a clean source.
 And yes, animal protein can come in the form of convenient protein powders for your delicious morning protein smoothie!

 My Paleo Protein powder is sourced from grass-fed, pasture-raised cows that were not given antibiotics, hormones, or GMOs, so you can be sure you’re getting the cleanest protein possible.
-Paleo Protein comes in 4 delicious varieties to satisfy all your cravings: Chocolate, Vanilla, Mocha Latte, and Unflavored.
-If you are on the go, you can bring along my brand NEW single-serving packets that are perfect for slipping into your purse, pocket, or glove box.
-Simply mix one packet into a glass of dairy-free milk.
+Paleo Protein comes in 5 delicious varieties to satisfy all your cravings: Chocolate, Vanilla Bean, Mocha Latte, Salted Caramel and Unflavored.

 For extra nutrients, toss some organic frozen fruits and greens into your protein smoothie.
 You can even supercharge your smoothie by adding a scoop of my Organic Greens Superfood Juice Powder, which is a blend of 14 organic plant foods rich in essential phytonutrients.
 It is a particularly helpful idea if you don’t have fresh greens on hand.
 You can also add a boost of collagen that is rich in the 4 key amino acids necessary for a healthy gut, metabolism, bones, joints, nails, skin, and hair.3